BuckeyeSoftware/rex/doc/STYLE.md

 clever per-iteration arithmetic to handle a subtraction case.
 It's a fast path in the CPU where the loop branch becomes a test for underflow, and branch on underflow has lesser latency than a branch on comparison.

+When `size` is already unsigned, it may be tempting to cast the result of it to a signed type like `Sint64` here for the loop to write the condition `i >= 0`, this introduces a bug when `size >= 0x7fffffffffffffff`.
+Try to avoid this.

 ## Use explicitly sized types
 * Use `Uint8`, `Uint16`, `Uint32`, `Uint64`, `Sint8`, `Sint16`, `Sint32`,